 By working together and using already available tools, public and private sector actors alike can have a significant impact to advance gender equality in agricultural supply chains.
 Find out more in our webinar next month – details and link to register below.

-Oxfam will be co-hosting a webinar with the Living Income Community of Practice on 16 February, where you can hear more about gender transformative approaches, why they are important and explore some best practice examples.
-Register here.
+Watch a recording of a webinar Oxfam co-hosted with the Living Income Community of Practice, where you can hear more about gender transformative approaches, why they are important and explore some best practice examples

 You can see the full report OBAS produced for the ICO here.
 A version of this blog has also been posted on the Living Income Community of Practice website